 - 12.1 The formation, validity, interpretation, performance, amendment, termination and dispute resolution of this Agreement shall be governed by PRC Law. - 12.2 Any dispute arising under or in connection with this Agreement shall be settled by the parties through negotiation.
 If the parties fail to reach an agreement within 30 days after the dispute arises, the dispute shall be submitted to China International Economic and Trade Arbitration Commission for arbitration in Beijing by three arbitrators in accordance with its arbitration rules in force at that time.
 The party initiating the arbitration and the respondent shall each appoint one arbitrator, and the third arbitrator shall be appointed by China International Economic and Trade Arbitration Commission.
 If there are more than two persons (natural person or legal person) of the party initiating arbitration or the respondent, one arbitrator shall be appointed by the two persons through written consensus.
 The arbitration award is final and binding on all parties to the dispute.
-During the dispute settlement period, except for the matters in dispute, the Parties to this Agreement. - 12.3 The Parties hereby specifically acknowledge and undertake that, subject to the provisions of the PRC Law, the arbitrators have the right to make appropriate awards according to the actual situation, so as to give Pledgee appropriate legal remedies, including but not limited to restricting the Domestic Company's business operation, restricting and / or disposing the Domestic Company's equities or assets (including land assets) (including but not limited to taking them as compensation), or forbidding transfer or dispose, or taking other relevant remedies, or ordering the winding up of the Domestic Company.
+During the dispute settlement period, except for the matters in dispute, the Parties to this Agreement shall continue to exercise their respective rights and perform their respective obligations under this Agreement. - 12.3 The Parties hereby specifically acknowledge and undertake that, subject to the provisions of the PRC Law, the arbitrators have the right to make appropriate awards according to the actual situation, so as to give Pledgee appropriate legal remedies, including but not limited to restricting the Domestic Company's business operation, restricting and / or disposing the Domestic Company's equities or assets (including land assets) (including but not limited to taking them as compensation), or forbidding transfer or dispose, or taking other relevant remedies, or ordering the winding up of the Domestic Company.
 The Parties shall perform such awards.